dev-yoonik/YK-Face-DotNetCore-SDK/README.md

 string subscriptionKey = "YOUR-X-API-KEY-ENDPOINT";
 var faceInformation = new ConnectionInformation(baseUrl, subscriptionKey);

-// Instantiate the FaceClient and establish a connection var faceClient = new FaceClient(faceInformation);
+// If you have the environment variables set, remove the above and use "var faceClient = new FaceClient()" var faceClient = new FaceClient(faceInformation);

 // Verifies the faces similarity between two images in base 64